itslanguage/itslanguage-docs/docs/api/choice_challenges.md

 `question` | `string`   | **Optional** A hint or question related to the choices.
 `choices`  | `string[]` | **Required** The sentences of which at most one may be recognised.
 `audio`    | `blob[]`   | **Optional** Audible sentences that match the ones in `choices` at the same index.
-`status`   | `string`   | **Required** The status of the challenge's preparation.
-Either 'unprepared', 'preparing' or 'prepared'.
-After creating a choice challenge, the status is 'preparing' for a short while, after it'll become 'prepared' to indicate the challenge is ready to perform a speech recognition on, or it'll be 'unprepared' in case the preparation failed for any reason.
 `language` | `string`   | **Required** The language of the challenge in ISO 639-2 format

 ## List all choice challenges